Arya-Ashti/OSNN_Model_Python/README.md

 - import_and_save.py, changes made to this file are dependant on the structure of your dataset.
 - evaluation_functions.py, this will only require changes if you change the structure of the default output matrix.

+### Format
+In general, the code assumes that the data takes the following format
+- First column should contain timestamps of when the instance arrives.
+This will be removed when importing the code using the 'import_data' function
+- The next columns should contain the input features/attributes
+- The second to last column is the label column.
+This should contain -1 if it's an unlabelled instance, 0 if it's a labelled instance of class 0, and 1 if it's a labelled instance of class 1.
+- The last column should always contain the true label of the instance, which may or may not be the same as the label in the previous column
+- Default delimiter is ';'

 ## Methods